mastodon/documentation/content/en/admin/install.md

 \q
 ```

-Done!

 ### Setting up Mastodon {#setting-up-mastodon}

 It is time to download the Mastodon code.
-Switch to the mastodon user:
+Switch to the Mastodon user as root:

 ```bash
 su - mastodon